NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

         height="600"
  />
     <figcaption>
         <a href="#figure-soft-navigation">Client-side navigation:</a> In this example, a SPA handles navigation.
-Do to so, it loads a client side router script, which increases code size.
-Notice that the shared resources of page A et page B are only loaded once.
+To do so, it loads a client-side router script, which increases code size.
+Note that the shared resources of Page A and Page B are only loaded once.
     </figcaption>
 </figure>